charnon1/Team1/README.md

 - [ ] Brady- ~~Help build final robot and test electronic components are all working~~ Updating all documentation and progress.
 Helping with the design of the 3D printed chassis
 - [ ] Philip- ~~Put together Finalised robot Chassis, and help with debugging.~~ Designing the 3D printed chassis

+####Week 4 Review
+* Software - Most of quadrant 1 code has been written
+* Hardware - The 3d printed chassis design has been finalised and will be ready to be printed next week
+* Network

 ###Week 5 Checklist
 - [ ] Overall goals: Testing and fixing, final run.
 - [ ] All -Test robot